perchslayer/freeCodeCamp/guide/english/linux/lamp-stack/index.md

 The server programming language or middleware layer of the LAMP stack is usually PHP, though it has frequently been substituted with (or used alongside) Python, Perl, or other languages.

+#### Free-standing LAMP Development Environment

+It is sometimes advatageous to implement a _self-contained_ or _isolated_ development environment of the LAMP stack for develeopment on a client PC or laptop, particularly if the client does not use the Linux Operating System.
+A stable, mature, cross-platform, open source example of this is [XAMPP](https://www.apachefriends.org/index.html).
+-